Skip to main content

 • Status pages with a custom domain (status.captaindns.com)

-Why 5 monitors and not 50?
+Why 5 monitors and not 50 on the free plan?

 The free plan must remain financially sustainable.
 A check every 5 minutes represents around 8,600 HTTP requests per month per monitor.
 With 5 monitors per free account, the infrastructure cost stays manageable while still covering the real needs of a freelancer or a small team (homepage, API, payment page, blog, customer dashboard).